 The Team

 My name is Tim Rose.
-I'm a PhD student in the LipiTUM group.
+I'm a PhD candidate in the LipiTUM group.
 I received my Bachelor's degree in Quantitative Biology in Düsseldorf, where I did my thesis on equilibrium behavior of the Pentose Phosphate Pathway.
-After that, I worked on a master's project in modeling of radiation response of cancer cells to obtain a M.Sc. degree in Biophysics.
-My research interests are analysis and modeling of multi-omics data, development of software tools for simulations/analysis and HPC.
-I think the utilization of multi-omics data is the key to infer the complexity of cells and get an understanding of how the different levels relate to each other and result in a specific phenotype.
-In my PhD project I work on data mining, analysis pipelines and the integration of lipidomics with other omics data.
+After that, I worked on a master's project in modeling the radiation response of cancer cells to obtain a M.Sc. degree in Biophysics.
+I am working on the creation and analysis of lipid metabolic networks, to enable a systems biological view on the lipidome and integration with other omics disciplines.
+Furthermore, I am developing methods to stratify patients based on molecular data.
+For that I am working in close collaborations with clinical and experimental researchers.

 My name is Nikolai Köhler.
 I started my PhD in the LipiTUM group in November 2020, after completing a Master's degree in Molecular Biotechnology at TUM.
 My Master's Thesis, which I also conducted in the LipiTUM group, was focussing on the computational analysis of multi-organ lipidome changes in response to Hepatocellular Carcinoma and Cachexia.
 During my studies I also gained practical experience in mass spectrometry through an internship in the lab of Ute Roessner at the University of Melbourne.
 In my time as a PhD student I will be working on the development of data analysis methods for lipidomic and metabolomic data and their integration with other types of omics data in the context of microbiota.
 By applying these methods in collaborations they can hopefully contribute to the mechanistic understanding of various diseases and thereby help improve diagnostic procedures and treatments.